aaronleggett96/OpenAI-API-Status-Checker/README.md

 ### License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE.md) file for details.

-Fun Fact: I wrote virtually zero of this code, I just got annoyed when I saw someone trying to charge $10pm on Twitter.
+#### Fun Fact: I wrote virtually zero of this code, I just got annoyed when I saw someone trying to charge $10pm for it on Twitter.
 Thanks, GPT-4!